GLACIER (refrigerator): Development

 In 2002 NASA began development of several spaceflight cold stowage systems to work in conjunction with the large (ISS Rack sized) ESA MELFI and Cryosystem freezers.
-One of these was for a system capable of rapidly freezing bagged irregularly shaped science samples to below -160ºC in as fast as 1ºC/min for a 100ml sample, being able to maintain a complement of frozen samples without electrical power for several hours, and to be of a compact double middeck locker format, to enable transfer between the ISS and the Space Shuttle Orbiter cabin for transport to/from orbit.
+One of these was for a system capable of rapidly freezing bagged irregularly shaped science samples to below -160°C in as fast as 1°C/min for a 100ml sample, being able to maintain a complement of frozen samples without electrical power for several hours, and to be of a compact double middeck locker format, to enable transfer between the ISS and the Space Shuttle Orbiter cabin for transport to/from orbit.
 The combination of these goals presented several significant technical challenges, and prompted NASA to implement a two-phase development approach.
 In the first phase, two competing designs were matured through Preliminary Design Review (PDR) and completed functional demonstration of key freezer components.
 In the second phase one of the designs was then developed through to the completed flight freezers.
 NASA awarded a contract to UAB CBSE to build the GLACIER freezer system in 2005.
 The first GLACIER freezers flew on STS-126 in 2008.